subhamsatpathy11/Section1/Final_Assignment.md

 # GIT Assignment

 Install GIT & make sure it is added into PATH.
-Please find the Repository link for this section (https://github.com/subhamsatpathy11/Test_Assignment)
+Please find the Repository link for GIT Basics section (https://github.com/subhamsatpathy11/Test_Assignment)

 ## Section 0 -Use GIT as local VCS.
 Steps to follow: